Utility functions

 event – The event to process

-Save Rendering Videos#
+Save Rendering Videos

-gymnasium.utils.save_video.save_video(frames: list, video_folder: str, episode_trigger: Callable[[int], bool] | None = None, step_trigger: Callable[[int], bool] | None = None, video_length: int | None = None, name_prefix: str = 'rl-video', episode_index: int = 0, step_starting_index: int = 0, **kwargs)[source]#
+gymnasium.utils.save_video.save_video(frames: list, video_folder: str, episode_trigger: Callable[[int], bool] = None, step_trigger: Callable[[int], bool] = None, video_length: int | None = None, name_prefix: str = 'rl-video', episode_index: int = 0, step_starting_index: int = 0, save_logger: str | None = None, **kwargs)[source]

 Save videos from rendering frames.